How To Do a Detoxification Diet and Why

 What it does: Acts as a cofactor in hundreds of enzymatic reactions, including methylation, sulfation, and glutathione recycling.
 It also calms the nervous system, supports sleep, and reduces muscle tension—important during any healing process.

-Sources: Pumpkin seeds, leafy greens, cashews, avocado, black beans, wild salmon, and cacao, chelated magnesium such as bisglycinate and malate.
+Sources: Pumpkin seeds, leafy greens, cashews, avocado, black beans, wild salmon, and cacao.
+As well as supplements in the chelated form such as magnesium glycinate and malate.

 Why it matters: Magnesium is commonly depleted by stress, sugar, and medications.
 Certain environmental chemicals also block magnesium absorption in the gut and increase its excretion through the kidneys.
 Without enough magnesium, detoxification pathways cannot do their job.